 The Guelph Transit Action Plan delivers a more competitive, convenient and reliable transit system that meets the community’s needs today and beyond, over the next decade.
 It moves us closer to meeting goals set out in the City’s Strategic Plan by improving connectivity of the whole transportation system—making it easy for people to travel within city limits.

-Guelph Transit started a full operational route review of its transit network in 2019 to look at individual routes and frequency to meet current and future customer needs, and to identify potential opportunities to move from its current system that requires customers to transfer buses at a central hub to a more grid-like system with direct routes.
+In 2019, City Council directed staff to complete a route review as a part of the Guelph Transit Business Service Review recommendations in 2019.
+Guelph Transit started with a look at individual routes and frequency to meet current and future customer needs, and to identify opportunities to move from its current system that requires customers to transfer buses at a central hub to a more grid-like system with direct routes.

 The route review used data collection (e.g. ridership and stop activity data, and route-by-route on-time performance), industry best practices and employee and public input to create a ten-year plan that will see yearly changes until fully integrated by 2032.